bioc/igblastr/inst/extdata/README.txt

 - README.txt: This file.

-- 1279067_1_Paired_sequences.fasta.gz: FASTA file containing 8,437 pairs of
+- 1279067_1_Paired_sequences.fasta.gz: Compressed FASTA file containing 8,437
-  human antibody sequences (16,874 individual sequences) downloaded from OAS (the Observed Antibody Space database).
-The file was obtained programmati- cally by running the following code in this folder on March 26, 2025:
+  pairs of human antibody sequences (16,874 individual sequences) downloaded from OAS (the Observed Antibody Space database).
+The file was obtained programmatically by running the following code in this folder on March 26,
+  2025:

     library(igblastr)
     download_paired_OAS_units("Jaffe_2022", "1279067_1_Paired_All.csv.gz")